- Bats Left, Throws Left

 Marvell Wynne played eight seasons in the major leagues, primarily as a center fielder.
 In his early years with the Pittsburgh Pirates, he had excellent range factors.
 Not a strong hitter, his highest batting average was .266 and his top home run total was 11.
 He stole 80 bases in his career, with a high of 24.

-He was an undrafted free agent in 1978 who signed with the Kansas City Royals and proved he could hit in the minors.
-After a year in 1980 with the Royals' Single A club in Charleston, SC, where he hit .278 with 18 home runs, he was traded to the New York Mets organization, where he played in the minors in 1981-83.
-He was hitting .286 for Tidewater in 1983 when traded to the Pirates, where he became the regular center fielder that year, playing alongside Dave Parker and Mike Easler in the outfield.
+He was an undrafted free agent who signed with the Kansas City Royals in 1978 and proved he could hit in the minors.
+After a year in 1980 with the Royals' Single A club in Charleston, SC, where he hit .278 with 18 home runs and leading the South Atlantic League in triples, he was traded to the New York Mets organization, where he played in the minors in 1981-1983.
+He was hitting .286 for the Tidewater Tides in 1983 when traded to the Pirates, where he became the regular center fielder that year, playing alongside Dave Parker and Mike Easler in the outfield.

-On April 13, 1987, as a member of the San Diego Padres, Wynne teamed up with Tony Gwynn and John Kruk to hit back-to-back-to-back home runs to start a game - the only time in major league history that has happened.
+On April 13, 1987, as a member of the San Diego Padres, Wynne teamed up with Tony Gwynn and John Kruk to hit back-to-back-to-back home runs to start a game - the first time in major league history that it had happened.